CSC207-UofT/course-project-newtapp/phase2/design_document.md

 Throughout our project, Clean Architecture played a very useful role, as we moved and implemented additional functionalities.
 Along the way,
 - Moving to SpringBoot: Clean Architecture meant we could largely plug in our existing back-end on top of SpringBoot's functionality
-- Implementing PostGres: The use of a gateway meant we could easily move from a mock database to using PostgreSQL
+- Implementing PostgreSQL: The use of a gateway meant we could easily move from a mock database to using PostgreSQL
 - Implementing our frontend using React: The structure of our code allowed us to build our front-end on top of our existing code.

 ## Design Patterns <a name="Design-Patterns"></a>